developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Power
 Used to configure the Power State of the Ethernet adapter.

-**NOTE**: A given device might or might not support an Ethernet adapter.
-An attempt to configure the Ethernet adapter on a device that does not have one results in an error.
+**NOTE**: Attempts to configure the Ethernet adapter on a device that does not have one results in an error.

 ### Use Proxy Server
 Used to configure whether a Proxy Server should be used to access the Internet from the network accessed through the Ethernet adapter.

-#####`GOOD PRACTICE`
-When specifying that a Proxy Server is to be used, it is generally considered **best practice* to specify all three Managed Configurations **Proxy Server**, **Proxy Server Port**, and **Proxy Server Bypass List** whenever Ethernet Proxy Server configuration is performed to help ensure that all three three values are properly synchronized.
+When specifying that a Proxy Server is to be used, it is generally considered **best practice** to specify all three Managed Configurations **Proxy Server**, **Proxy Server Port**, and **Proxy Server Bypass List** whenever Ethernet Proxy Server configuration is performed to help ensure that all three three values are properly synchronized.

-**NOTE**: A given device might or might not support an Ethernet adapter.
-An attempt to configure the Ethernet adapter on a device that does not have one results in an error.
+**NOTE**: Attempts to configure the Ethernet adapter on a device that does not have one results in an error.

 ### Proxy Server
 Used to configure the Proxy Server used to access the Internet from the network accessed through the Ethernet adapter.

-#####`GOOD PRACTICE`
-While it is not required, it is generally considered **best practice** to specify all three Managed Configurations **Proxy Server**, **Proxy Server Port**, and **Proxy Server Bypass List** whenever Ethernet Proxy Server configuration is performed to help ensure that all three values are properly synchronized.
+While it is not required, it is generally considered **best practice** to specify all three Managed Configurations settings: **Proxy Server**, **Proxy Server Port**, and **Proxy Server Bypass List**, whenever Ethernet Proxy Server configuration is performed to help ensure that all three values are properly synchronized.

-**NOTE**: A given device might or might not support an Ethernet adapter.
-An attempt to configure the Ethernet adapter on a device that does not have one results in an error.
+**NOTE**: Attempts to configure the Ethernet adapter on a device that does not have one results in an error.

 ### Proxy Server Port
 Used to configure the Port that is used to reach the Proxy Server to access the Internet from the network accessed through the Ethernet adapter.

-#####`GOOD PRACTICE`
 While it is not required, it is generally considered **best practice** to specify all three Managed Configurations **Proxy Server**, **Proxy Server Port**, and **Proxy Server Bypass List** whenever Ethernet Proxy Server configuration is performed to help ensure that all three three values are properly synchronized.

-**NOTE**: A given device might or might not support an Ethernet adapter.
-An attempt to configure the Ethernet adapter on a device that does not have one results in an error.
+**NOTE**: Attempts to configure the Ethernet adapter on a device that does not have one results in an error.

 ### Proxy Server Bypass List
 Used to configure the Proxy Server Bypass List which specifies addresses that should bypass the Proxy Server used to access the Internet from the network accessed through the Ethernet adapter.

-#####`GOOD PRACTICE`
 While it is not required, it is generally considered **best practice** to specify all three Managed Configurations **Proxy Server**, **Proxy Server Port**, and **Proxy Server Bypass List** whenever Ethernet Proxy Server configuration is performed to help ensure that all three three values are properly synchronized.

-**NOTE**: A given device might or might not support an Ethernet adapter.
-An attempt to configure the Ethernet adapter on a device that does not have one results in an error.
+**NOTE**: Attempts to configure the Ethernet adapter on a device that does not have one results in an error.

 ### IP Address Type
 Used to configure how an IP Address is assigned to the Ethernet adapter.